 Skip to main content Skip to footer

-Byersville Creek Floodplain Mapping Study
+Jackson Creek Floodplain Mapping Study - Downtown Peterborough

 Floodplain mapping information is critical to help identify areas that may be at risk of flooding during severe storms, to assist the community with emergency preparedness, and is also an important municipal land use planning tool.